 5. Purchase your lift ticket in advance

 Purchasing a SkiBig3 Lift Ticket is the easiest way to sample all three of Banff’s iconic ski resorts: Banff Sunshine, Lake Louise Ski Resort and Mt Norquay.
-Your lift ticket includes free ski shuttle service to all three resorts, exclusive local dining specials, and a complimentary pass for the Banff Hot Springs when you purchase a multi-day lift ticket for 3 or more days.
+Your lift ticket includes free ski shuttle service to all three resorts, exclusive local dining specials.
+A complimentary pass for the Banff Hot Springs and admission to the Whyte Museum is also included when you purchase a multi-day lift ticket for 3 or more days.

 Purchase your SkiBig3 Lift Ticket a minimum of 21 days in advance of arrival and get the best online price.